Common Homophone Errors (and How to Avoid Them)

 “There” indicates location, meaning “in or at a certain place”:

-I see a grey cat over there.
+I see a gray cat over there.

-“They’re” is a contraction for the words “they are”:
+“They’re” is a contraction of the words “they are”:

 They’re going to see a movie tonight.